German inflation sinks to 1.9% in August – DW – 08/29/2024

 What did the statistics agency say?

-The main driver of the reduction was the lowering of energy prices, the Statistical Office said.
+The main driver of the reduction was the significant lowering of energy prices, the Statistical Office said.

-Food prices were 1.5% higher than in August last year — a bigger increase than in the previous month, when they rose 1.3%, but still a below-average rise.
+Food prices were 1.5% higher than in August last year — a bigger increase than in the previous month, when they rose 1.3% year-on-year, but still a below-average rise.

 The increase in prices for services, however, rose strongly, with a rise of 3.9% in a year-on-year comparison.